Sanskar-Agarwal/Sanskar-Agarwal/README.md

 - 👋 Hi, I’m @Sanskar-Agarwal
 - 👀 I’m interested in Artificial Intelligence and Machine Learning
-- 🌱 I’m currently learning Network Programming
+- 🌱 I’m currently learning Natural Language Processing, Machine Learning
 - 💞️ I’m looking to collaborate on any interesting project
 - 📫 How to reach me via mail on sanskar.agarwal99@gmail.com